miatresenio/VeggieMate/README.md

 ## About

-This project is part of my learning journey in React Native and is designed as a social recipe-sharing app focused on vegetarian cooking.
+This project is part of my learning journey.
+And it is designed as a social recipe-sharing app focused on vegetarian cooking.

 ## Developer